Nepalitelecom is a website which provides latest telecom news, information and offers in Nepal.

 Although they prepare the bill at the end of the month, the system keeps on calculating the used amount after each call.
 This amount as already mentioned above is an Unbilled amount.
-So, if a customer has an unbilled amount of Rs 250 on March 22, that means the customer has used service worth of Rs 250 post the bill run (that is from March 14 to 22).
-Then the collection of the unbilled amount till April 14 (end of Chaitra) will be assigned to the bill of Chaitra month.
+So, if a customer has an unbilled amount of Rs 250 on March 22, that means the customer has used service worth Rs 250 post the bill run (that is from March 14 to 22).
+Then they will assign the total unbilled amount till April 14 (end of Chaitra) to the bill of Chaitra month.

 Let’s go through other terms involved in the Nepal Telecom postpaid billing.

 The amount used by the customer, that is remaining to be paid to the telecom operator, is the due amount.
 From the terms used above, we can put as the due amount is the sum total of “unpaid bill” and “unbilled amount”.

 Let’s take an example of the above customer where the due amount on March 22 date is Rs 1675 ( 1425 + 250).

 You can get the info of due amount by dialing *400# which also provides you the credit limit amount, which is explained below.

 A new postpaid SIM costs Rs 945 which is the sum of ownership charge, VAT, Credit Limit.
 Read more about the cost of Ntc postpaid SIM.
 They say the ownership charge and VAT will go to Government’s account while the Credit limit remains for the customer to use it for a month.
 The 380 rupees credit limit is the amount that the customer can use as a default.
 As Ntc has updated the cost of the SIM card time and again, the credit limit could be different for older postpaid customers and CUG numbers.